-T-Mobile is the only wireless carrier offering you in-flight texting, with Over-the-Top (OTT) messaging on several third-party apps (WhatsApp, Viber, iMessage, Google Hangout), and the ability to check visual voicemail on select airlines and flights.
+T-Mobile is the only wireless carrier offering you in-flight texting, with Over-the-Top (OTT) messaging on several third-party apps (such as WhatsApp, Viber, iMessage, Google Hangout), and the ability to check visual voicemail on select airlines and flights.

 Not all flights offer in-flight texting service from Gogo.
-To check if your upcoming flight offers this service, contact your airline to check reservation details.
+To check if your upcoming flight offers this service, contact your airline.